Documentation Revision Date: 2026-02-05

 - Table_4_Soil_Sample_Chemical_Analysis.csv: Contains soil chemical analyses that were conducted on soil samples from 17 locations at various depths.

-- Table_6_Qiime2_taxonomy_output.csv: the raw output from Qiime2 which includes the total number of reads assigned to each ASV in each sample.
-The header rows of the file are structured such that row 1 contains the Sample_ID, row 2 contains the sample depth in cm (depth_cm), row 3 is blank, and row 4 contains the Soil sample ID number (#OTU ID).
-The following rows contain the taxaon in column 1 and total count of reads assigned to each ASV in each soil sample in subsequent columns.
+- Table_6_Qiime2_taxonomy_output.csv: The raw output from Qiime2 which includes the total number of reads assigned to each ASV in each sample.
+The header rows of the file are structured such that row 1 contains the Sample_ID, row 2 contains the sample depth in cm (depth_cm), row 3 is blank, and row 4 contains the soil sample ID number (#OTU ID).
+In the subsequent rows, column 1 contains a description of the operational taxonomic unit (OTU), and the other columns contain the total count of reads assigned to each ASV in each soil sample.

 - Table_8_Halfhourly_Soil_Temperature_Logger_Data.csv: Contains soil temperature data at half-hourly resolution 2021-07-10 to 2021-07-28.